maheshprajapati1988/ConsoleApp/README.md

 - Network errors are handled with retry policies.
 - Invalid user or page inputs are validated and reported to the user.

----

-Enjoy using the RaftLabs User Fetcher! 🚀